I Need Help With Learning To Trust Again

 - Trust yourself first.
 In addition to loving yourself, you need to trust yourself.
 If someone makes you doubt or constantly criticizes your own thoughts or decisions, then you may be experiencing emotional abuse or manipulation.

 Learning how to trust again, or starting to trust someone you care about again, is important to you moving on with your life and being happy.
 If you have tried the steps above but have little to no change in your ability to trust, do not be alarmed.
 It can be a slow process, and you shouldn't go it alone if you don't have to.
-The experts at BetterHelp are ready and willing to be by your side to help you understand this issue and work on solving it as well.
+Mental health experts are ready and willing to be by your side to help you understand this issue and work on solving it as well.

 "Tamara is such a kind, listening and caring person.
 She helped me a lot to open up about my feeling & problems and it was surprisingly easy to just tell her everything, which was really hard because of my trust issues.
 She really understands and remembers the thing you've told her.
 I consider myself very lucky to be assigned to her, thank you so much for everything Tamara."